Car Care: Winter Tires

 Unlike old-fashioned snow tires that had large, tractor-like treads to bite into the snow, modern, computer-designed versions typically look more like their all-season counterparts.
 A closer look shows that these cold-weather units have numerous tiny grooves in the tread that help the tires get a better grip, especially on icy roads.
 These grooves also help the tire throw off snow as the tire rolls and deforms to prevent treads from getting filled up with snow.

 For convenience, many drivers who opt for dedicated winter tires have them mounted on a second set of wheels, so they can be quickly swapped out without having to remove and mount the tires twice a year.
 Many car and tire dealers offer excellent prices on new or virtually new take-off wheels.
 These are factory wheels that are removed when new-car buyers opt for aftermarket rolling stock.
 Mounting winter tires on take-off wheels allows the driver to retain the stock look year-round.

 Always use winter tires as a full set, rather than mixing them with non-winter tires.
 Snow tires have significantly different handling characteristics from all-season or summer tires, so mixing tires can lead to serious safety issues.

 As the days get shorter, it's an excellent time to check out the condition of your tires and make sure they’re ready for whatever you might face.
 Your dealer’s service department has the information you need to make the best choice in tires for your car and driving conditions.

-Schedule your service appointment today by filling out the form below.
+Schedule your service appointment today by filling in the fields below.

-By submitting this request, you are sending us your request for a service appointment, and you will be contacted shortly by one of our representatives.
+By submitting this request, you are sending us your request for service, and you will be contacted shortly by one of our representatives.